whiffee/Jupyter_caveman/readme.md

 __Install It or Etch It__

 The iso can be installed as either a virtual machine _a la_ VirtualBox, or as an independent drive.
 If it is to be installed as an independent bootable distro, then Balena Etcher writes the iso to a bootable executable on a SD chip.
 If destined for a virtual machine, it should be left as a non-bootable .iso file.
-(Both paths described have been verified.)
+(Both paths described have been verified.
+See the file virtualbox_notes.txt for further info.)

 <img src="images/balena.png" width=27% height=27%/>